• All Recipes

 Gradually mix the dry ingredients into the wet until a dough forms (avoid over-mixing), then fold in the chocolate chips.
 Place the dough in the fridge for at least 30 minutes or up to overnight—this helps the cookies hold their shape, keeps them from spreading too much, and makes the flavor even better.

-Scoop 3-4 tablespoons dough (57 grams to make 9 cookies and 42 grams to make 12) and place on the baking sheet, leaving 2 inches between each.
+Scoop 3-4 tablespoons of dough (57 grams to make 9 cookies and 42 grams to make 12) and place on the baking sheet, leaving 2 inches between each.
 Bake at 350°F for 11 minutes.

 Vegan chocolate chip cookies stacked on each other.